-Cerebral palsy (in short CP) is the collective term for posture and movement disorders resulting from an early childhood brain damage.
-Other terms are infantile cerebral palsy or infantile brain palsy.
-Cerebral palsy is permanent but changes with the child growing and developing.
-An exact definition of the term is difficult as there is no generally applicable clinical picture.
+Cerebral palsy (for short CP) is a collective term for postural and movement disorders that are the consequences of early childhood brain damage.
+Other terms include cerebral paresis, infantile cerebral palsy or cerebral poliomyelitis.
+Cerebral palsy is permanent, but changes as the child grows and develops.
+An exact limitation of the term is difficult, as there is no universally recognised clinical picture.

 The main characteristic of cerebral palsy is the impaired motor function.
-Since areas of the brain that control movement are damaged, the muscles cannot work together in a coordinated manner.
-Affected persons show uncontrolled, spasmodic, jerky or discordant movements.
-Furthermore, sensory, perceptual, communicative and other disorders may occur.
+Because areas of the brain that control movement are damaged, the muscles cannot work together in a coordinated way.
+Affected people display uncontrolled, spasmodic, sudden or inharmonious movements.
+Furthermore, problems with sensors, perception, communication, etc. can occur.

-Damages occur during pregnancy, birth or within the child's first year.
-Possible causes are illnesses of the mother, oxygen deficiency during birth or severe illnesses of the child during the first months of life can be causes.
+The damage occurs during pregnancy, birth or within the first year of life.
+Illnesses of the mother, lack of oxygen during birth or severe illnesses of the child during the first months of life can be causes.

 - muscle activation